tonycoz/p5-Promise-ES6/README.md

 … will print `12` instead of `21`.

-Besides the convenience of event-interface agnosticism, synchronous promises confer the potentially-useful benefit of abstracting over whether a given function works synchronously or asynchronously.
+One effect of this is that Promise::ES6, in its default configuration, is agnostic regarding event loop interfaces: no special configuration is needed for any specific event loop.
+In fact, you don’t even _need_ an event loop at all, which might be useful for abstracting over whether a given function works synchronously or asynchronously.

 The disadvantage of synchronous promises—besides not being _quite_ the same promises that we expect from JS—is that recursive promises can exceed call stack limits.
+For example, the following (admittedly contrived) code:

+    my @nums = 1 ..
+1000;

+    sub _remove {
+        if (@nums) {
+            Promise::ES6->resolve(shift @nums)->then(\&_remove);
+        }
+    }

+    _remove();

+… will eventually fail because it will reach Perl’s call stack size limit.

-To avoid that problem, you’ll need asynchronous promises.
+That problem probably won’t matter in most applications.
+If you want to avoid it, though, you’ll need asynchronous promises.

-First, choose one of the following event interfaces:
+To do that, first, choose one of the following event interfaces:

 - [IO::Async](https://metacpan.org/pod/IO::Async)
 - [AnyEvent](https://metacpan.org/pod/AnyEvent)